Emre-Karaca/SpotifySkippingBot/README.md

 ## Features
 - Automatically skips songs after 1 minute of playtime.
-- Continuously skips songs until interrupted by user input.
+- Continuously skips songs until the song is paused.
+After the song is paused, the bot stops.
 - Built using Python and the Spotipy library for Spotify API integration.

 ## Prerequisites